Privacy and Security Notice

 Roentgenium was first produced by Peter Armbruster, Gottfried Münzenber and their team working at the Gesellschaft für Schwerionenforschung in Darmstadt, Germany in late 1994.
 They bombarded atoms of bismuth-209 with ions of nickel-64 with a device known as a linear accelerator.
 This produced three atoms of roentgenium-272, an isotope with a half-life of about 1.5 milliseconds (0.0015 seconds), and a free neutron.

-Roentgenium's most stable isotope, roentgenium-280, has a half-life of about 3.6 seconds.
-It decays into meitnerium-276 through alpha decay.
+Roentgenium's most stable isotope, roentgenium-281, has a half-life of about 26 seconds and decays through spontaneous fission.

 Since only a few atoms of roentgenium have ever been produced, it currently has no uses outside of basic scientific research.